BSc(Hons), MCSP, HPC, MSc (Vet Phys.) ACPAT CAT A

 Appointments last for around 1 hour

-Please contact for prices for multi bookings (3 or over in same location) or if animal in charity care.
+Please contact for discount details for multi bookings (3 or over in same location) or if animal in charity care.

 As part of the Veterinary Surgeons Act, there must be approval from your Vet prior to any assessment or treatment, therefore they will be contacted prior to your appointment.